syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-types.md

 ## double range support

-Date-time Interval can be cutomize using double value.
+Date-time axis [`Interval`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/interval.html) property can be customize using double value.

 for example,if render a series with data time axis it show x axis labels in year if you give the interval value in double it shows as month